python3boto3/python-on-aws-databases/RED-LAYER.md

 Enable .. and reference the EIP

 Wait 10 minutes to allow the cluster to modify.

 ---
+# Redshift specifics
+Ensure that all variables  (field values are overtly null at inception)

+or this will cause errors.

+---